 A serious illness or injury can lay you up for months, but it doesn’t have to completely derail your retirement savings.
 RPB provides free contribution insurance that will continue your employer retirement contributions—up to 15% of your salary—should you become disabled.

-You’re eligible for RPB’s contribution insurance at no additional cost if you’re enrolled in our long-term disability (LTD) insurance plan (underwritten by MetLife) and you were receiving retirement contributions at the time of disability, and qualified for free basic life coverage at the time of disability
+You’re eligible for RPB’s contribution insurance at no additional cost if you’re receiving long-term disability (LTD) insurance benefits through RPB (underwritten by MetLife), were receiving employer retirement contributions at the time of disability, and qualified for free basic life coverage at the time of disability

 Understanding MetLife’s qualifications